Unleashing the Power of Graph Data Augmentation on Covariate Distribution Shift: Experiments

-\subsection{Experimental settings}
+\subsection{Experimental Settings}

-\textbf{Datasets.} We use graph OOD datasets \citep{gui2022good} and OGB datasets \citep{hu2020open}, which include Motif, CMNIST, Molbbbp and Molhiv.
-Following \cite{gui2022good}, we adopt the base, color, size and scaffold data splitting to create various covariate shifts.
-The details of the datasets, metrics and implementation details of AdvCA are provided in Appendix \ref{apd:dataset} and \ref{apd:training}.
+\textbf{Datasets.} We use graph OOD datasets \cite{gui2022good} and OGB datasets \cite{hu2020open}, which include Motif, CMNIST, Molbbbp, and Molhiv.
+Following \cite{gui2022good}, we adopt the base, color, size, and scaffold data splitting to create various covariate shifts.
+The details of the datasets, metrics, implementations, and other settings are provided in Appendix \ref{apd:dataset} and \ref{apd:training}.
+More experiments are provided in Appendix \ref{apd:results}.

-\textbf{Baselines.} We adopt 14 baselines, which can be divided into the following three specific categories:
+\textbf{Baselines.} We adopt 16 baselines, which can be divided into the following three specific categories: